iszczesniak/cpp/specialization/index.md

 We can **specialize** a function or type template.
 The template that we specialize is called a **primary template** to differentiate it from the specialization that is also a template.
-A specialization overwrites the definition of a primary template.
+A specialization template is called a specialization in short.
+A specialization overwrites the definition of its primary template.
 We cannot specialize further a specialization.

 A primary template (of a function or type) defines the template name and its parameters: their number and their kinds.
 A specialization